allegro/blog/_posts/2021-11-12-choose-your-skills.md

 If you feel that you should already be in a higher position it is likely that the expectations for your job are quite different than you think.
 To change this you should first find a mentor and then, with their help, gather the requirements.
-A good place to start is with a list of requirements or a list of skills to start discussing with your mentor.
+A good place to start is with a list of requirements or a list of skills to begin discussing with your mentor.
 From this list you should select a few skills and then choose appropriate strategies for their development.
 To make it easier for you to choose a strategy, do a Gallup test.
 Additionally, you can use the startup MVP approach.
 Ultimately, the key to success is to gather requirements from your leader, team or entire company and then show the results as quickly as possible.
-If the chosen skill or strategy doesn’t suit you or the feedback collected is strongly negative don’t worry, make a pivot and choose something else.
+If the chosen skill or strategy doesn’t suit you or the feedback collected is strongly negative, don’t worry, make a pivot and choose something else.
 After a few iterations you will definitely achieve your goal.